Pabau GO app

 • Re-engagement campaigns

-Key risk: Sending the same message to everyone.
-Segment your email list by procedure interest, visit history, or consultation stage for better results.
+Key risk: Sending the same message to your whole list.
+Segment by procedure interest, visit history, or consultation stage for better results.

 Referral programs